thisKonrad/drag_n_drop_vanilla_script/README.md

 # drag n drop with vanilla script.

+This JavaScript code implements a simple drag-and-drop functionality for elements with the data-theme="drag" attribute, allowing them to be moved and positioned within drop zones that have the data-theme="drop" attribute.

 goal is to achieve a drag n drop behaviour like this: all elements are draggable from one drop-zone to another. all elements are sortable from top to bottom.